Chart Color Schemes

 Avondale Heights is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Avondale Heights has a high level of cultural diversity, with 41.4% of its population born overseas and 48.8% speaking a language other than English at home.
-The predominant religion in Avondale Heights is Christianity, accounting for 67.3% of the population, compared to 43.0% across Greater Melbourne.
-The top three ancestry groups based on country of birth of parents are Italian (19.7%), Australian (13.0%), and Other (12.5%).
+Christianity is the predominant religion in Avondale Heights, accounting for 67.3% of people, compared to 43.0% across Greater Melbourne.
+The top three ancestry groups in Avondale Heights are Italian (19.7%), Australian (13.0%), and Other (12.5%).

 Frequently Asked Questions - Diversity